zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 I see the Effortless books as a perfect complement to Fred Brooks' essay "[**No Silver Bullet**](https://en.wikipedia.org/wiki/No_Silver_Bullet)."
 Fred Brooks posits that no single technological breakthrough will dramatically improve software development productivity because of the inherent, **essential complexity** of the tasks involved.
 In contrast, Greg McKeown emphasizes the importance of reducing **accidental complexity**—those unnecessary complications we can eliminate to streamline processes and simplify tasks we complicate ourselves.
 While Brooks highlights the unavoidable challenges intrinsic to software development, McKeown offers a crucial reminder that streamlining and optimizing workflows can significantly reduce extraneous difficulties, thus enhancing overall efficiency and effectiveness.
 Or, as McKeown put it *"life doesn't have to be as hard and complicated as we make it."*

-One of the main task of architects is to remind everyone that our technical designs, product and organizations structures don’t have to be as hard and complicated as we make it.
+One of the main tasks of architects is to remind everyone that our technical designs, products, and organizational structures don’t have to be as complex and complicated as we make them.
+A fantastic example of this comes from Pragmatic Dave Thomas (I heard this anecdote on the [SE-Radio podcast with Neal Ford](https://se-radio.net/2017/04/se-radio-episode-287-success-skills-for-architects-with-neil-ford/), ~32 minutes in).
+A company had problems with its mail post not getting to the proper departments.
+It wanted a complex optical-character recognition (OCR) system for routing mail posts.
+However, Dave Thomas suggested using simple and cheap colored envelopes instead.
+The company did not need to invest millions in building a complex software system with machine-learning capabilities; it solved the problem in a few weeks and saved a lot of money.

 Greg McKeown's book summarizes many well-known practices into a pragmatic framework with a mindset of effortlessness.
 As such, it offers a fresh look at the daily practice of IT architects and software engineers: